wensley-rushing/opensees-gallery/content/en/examples/SteelBracedPortal/index.md

 3. **Updates tags** in the shared `tags` dictionary to maintain unique identifiers.

-Note that girders are oriented horizontally, so `transform=2` uses the Y-axis as the local element axis.
+Note that girders are oriented horizontally, so `transform=2` uses the $Y$-axis as the local element axis.

 ### `create_column`